Reconstructing thermal states using dimensionally limited probes : A Model for Limited Control & Memory in Quantum Thermodynamics: Setting the scene

 We consider a $d$-dimensional system $\ms{S}$, described by a Hamiltonian $H_{\ms{S}}$, prepared in an unknown thermal state $\rho_\beta = e^{-\beta H_{\ms{S}}}/\tr(e^{-\beta H_{\ms{S}}})$ at some, likewise unknown, inverse temperature $\beta = 1/k_B T$, where $k_B$ is the Boltzmann constant.
 Since this state, and subsequent ones, will be diagonal in the energy eigenbasis, we will adopt a shorthand notation.
 Specifically, when a density matrix is diagonal in a particular basis (e.g., the energy eigenbasis from which we are extracting information), we will represent the matrix by its diagonal elements as a vector.
 That is, we write $\rho_{\beta}:=(p_0, \ldots, p_{d-1})$, where the $p_i$ are the diagonal elements of the density matrix.
 For both the probe and the memory, we represent its state together with its dimension by $\ket{a}_x$ with the index $x$ indicating the dimension.

-\paragraph*{Measure-and-prepare \& state estimation.} Knowledge of a state is reflected in an agent's ability to reconstruct it.
-A canonical approach to this problem involves defining the so-called \textit{measure-and-prepare} (MP) channel $\mathcal{MP}(\cdot)$~\cite{watrous2018theory}, which allows one to frame the task of state estimation as measuring $n$ copies of an unknown state and then preparing other states that serve as \emph{estimates} of this unknown state.
-Formally, these channels are defined by a set of POVM elements $M_k$ and quantum states $\sigma_k$, such that the channel acts on an input state $\rho$ as follows $ \mathcal{MP}(\rho) = \sum_i \omega_i \text{tr}\{M_i \rho\}$ which means that upon measuring $\rho$ to be in the state corresponding to $M_k$, we prepare $\omega_k$.
+Knowledge of a state is reflected in an agent's ability to reconstruct it.
+A canonical approach to this setting involves defining the so-called \textit{measure-and-prepare} (MP) channel $\mathcal{MP}(\cdot)$~\cite{watrous2018theory}, which allows one to frame the task of state estimation as measuring $n$ copies of an unknown state and then preparing other states that serve as \emph{estimates} of this unknown state.
+Formally, these channels are defined by a set of POVM elements $M_i$ and quantum states $\omega_i$, such that the channel acts on an input state $\rho$ as follows $ \mathcal{MP}(\rho) = \sum_i \omega_i \tr\{M_i \rho\}$.
+MP channels can be made more physical by relating them to the von Neumann measurement scheme~\cite{peres1995quantum} via a unitary.
+For an MP channel $\mathcal{MP}(\rho)$, we construct a correlating global unitary that, depending on the state of $\rho$, rotates an ancillary state $\nu_A$ to $\omega_i$.
+Mathematically, we consider the dilation: $\mathcal{MP}(\rho) = \tr_{\ms S}\left\{\sum_i M_i \otimes U_i (\rho \otimes \nu_A) M_i \otimes U^\dagger_i\right\}$.